steve-lebleu/poc-monorepo-storybook/README.md

 ### Conclusion

-- Definitively, `turbo` and `npm/pnpm workspaces` are the right tools for the job considering the context
+`turbo` and `npm/pnpm workspaces` look like the right tools for the job considering the context.

-- If you plan to **scale** and to **develop many applications on the same stack**, you should **consider this monorepo approach**
+- If you plan to **scale** and to **develop many applications on the same stack**, you should **consider this monorepo approach**.
-- If you plan to **develop a single application**, you should **not use this monorepo approach** and just refer to a well organized project in a single repository
+- If you plan to **develop a single application**, you should **not use this monorepo approach** and just refer to a well organized project in a single repository.

-- `Storybook` is a good tool to develop components in isolation
+`Storybook` is a good tool to develop components in isolation.

-- The pain / gain balance to use `Storybook` in the context of a project using `Joy UI` is less interesting, except if you plan to **extends more strongly** the `Joy UI` library
+The pain / gain balance to use `Storybook` in the context of a project using `Joy UI` is less interesting, except if you plan to **extends more strongly** the `Joy UI` library.